-About the Roehampton University Freshman Program
+About the University of Roehampton Freshman Program

-We think that the unrivaled campus location and broad array of outstanding academic programs makes this the perfect place for our new Freshmen Study Abroad Program.
+- We think that the unrivaled campus location and broad array of outstanding academic programs makes this the perfect place for our new Freshmen Study Abroad Program.

-A list of course modules that have been pre-approved to meet General Education requirements at Brockport is below.
+- A list of course modules that have been pre-approved to meet General Education requirements at Brockport is below.

-Students from a variety of majors can also choose to take foundation level courses in their field.
+- Students from a variety of majors can also choose to take foundation level courses in their field.

-Safety and Supervision.
+- Safety and Supervision.

-The Roehampton campus is gated, has 24 hour security and is located in a beautiful and safe part of London.
+- The Roehampton campus is gated, has 24 hour security and is located in a beautiful and safe part of London.

 Application Deadline: November 1 (Note: for best chance of acceptance, apply sooner.
 Brockport is planning to select 10 excellent Freshman for this program.)